Jushto/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

 4 - function printing a string in reverse
 5 - function to reverse a string
 6 - function to print every other character
+7 - function to print half of a string
+8 - function to print array